Health Link Clinic

 Question & Answer

-Before PRP Procedure Guidelines :
+Before Procedure Guidelines :

 - Inform your healthcare provider about any medications you are currently taking.